 To rule as Tsar was a sacramental act, a mysterion.
 At the coronation of the Russian Tsar, he would enter the altar and commune in the same manner as a priest.
 As the priest is bound to give an answer to God for the flock with which he is entrusted, so the Tsar is pertinently reminded that he will ultimately answer to the King of kings for the people over whom God has placed him as ruler.

 Thus, the Tsar stood as an icon of the reality of heavenly rule; a reminder to even other rulers of the earth that true sovereignty belongs to God Most-High, the High King of all.
-The Orthodox Tsar (Byzantine and Russian) is also seen as a restraining force to social chaos, lawlessness, and degeneracy.
+The Orthodox Tsar (Byzantine and Russyn) is also seen as a restraining force to social chaos, lawlessness, and degeneracy.
 St. Paul states in 2 Thessalonians, “For the mystery of lawlessness already is energizing itself, only there is the one who restrains now, until he should be taken out of the midst.
 And then the lawless one shall be revealed …” (2:7-8a).
 “The one who restrains” is traditionally understood, in one of the patristice interpretations, to be the Orthodox Tsar.
 St. John Chrysostom comments, “That is, whenever the empire is taken out of the way, then he shall come.
-For as long as there is fear if the empire, no one will willingly exalt himself.
+For as long as there is fear of the empire, no one will willingly exalt himself.
 But when it is dissolved, he will attack the anarchy, and endeavor to seize upon the sovereignty both of man and God.”
 The clear implications, in which we possibly live, are that once the Orthodox Tsar together with the Empire falls, then the way will be cleared for the antichrist.
 He will exploit the social, moral, and spiritual confusion and lawlessness which will be the dominant situation in the world.

 Thus, the removal and martyrdom of the last Orthodox Tsar have vast cosmic ramifications.